quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <u>finds all tags associated with an event (UC:25)</u>.
-2. User requests to remove a tag from the todo by index.
+2. User requests to remove a tag from the event by index.
-3. TC updates the todo by removing the provided tag.
+3. TC updates the event by removing the provided tag.
 4. TC displays a confirmation message.

    Use case ends.